wandb/docs/docs/guides/launch/setup_launch.md

 ## Configure a launch agent

 <!-- Start -->
 W&B Launch uses a launch agent to poll one or more launch queues for launch jobs.
-The launch agent will pop launch jobs from the queue (FIFO) and execute them based on the agent configuration file you define in a YAML file called `launch-config.yaml`.
+The launch agent will pop launch jobs from the queue (FIFO) and execute them based on the queue configuration and the agent configuration file you define in a YAML file called `launch-config.yaml`.
 By default, the agent configuration file is stored in `~/.config/wandb/`.

 When the launch agent pops a launch job from the queue, it will build a container image for that launch job.
 By default, W&B will build the image with Docker.
 See the [Container builder section](#container-builder-options) for alternative Docker image builders.

 The environment that a launch agent is running in, and polling for launch jobs, is called the *agent environment*.
-Example agent environments include: locally on your machine and Kubernetes clusters.
+Example agent environments include: locally on your machine or Kubernetes clusters.
 See the [Launch agent environments](#launch-agent-environments) section for more information.

-Depending on your target resource, you might need to specify a container registry for the launch agent to store container images.
+Depending on the target resource of the queue, you might need to specify a container registry for the launch agent to store container images.
 See the [Container registries](#container-registries) section for more information.

 For example, if the job was in a Docker queue, the agent will execute the run locally with the `docker run` command.
 If the job was in a Kubernetes queue, the agent will execute the run on a Kubernetes cluster as a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) with the Kubernetes API.

 <!-- End -->

-The contents of your agent configuration file (`launch-config.yaml`) will depend on the compute resource that is targeted by the launch queue.
-However, you must specify your W&B entity, the maximum number of jobs, and the name of the queue to use for the `entity`, `max_jobs`, and `queues` keys, respectively.
+The contents of your agent configuration file (`~/.config/wandb/launch-config.yaml`) depend on the launch queue's target resource.
+However, at a minimum, you must specify your W&B entity, the maximum number of jobs, and the name of the queue to use for the `entity`, `max_jobs`, and `queues` keys, respectively.

 The following YAML snippet lists the required keys you must specify for your agent configuration: